-David Inggs, Chief Technology Officer, VMob
+David Inggs, CTO, VMob

 The spread of digital technologies and connected devices is changing the way businesses operate across all sectors.
 No doubt.
 However, there is no industry for which the digital transformation has been as lopsided as in retail.
 Traditional bricks and mortar retail and online retail seem to be driven on two completely separate tracks, so much so that they often end up driven out of completely separate teams!

 The growth hungry, technology enabled online retail sector has aggressively leapt forward employing user tracking, predictive analytics and retargeting methods to continuously evolve the customer experience and optimize marketing material right down to every touch point.

 Meanwhile the traditional retail store has in many cases gone backwards in this respect.
 In order to keep pace with the lower overheads of online stores, retailers have ended up reducing staff head counts, increasing product to floor space ratio and in general cutting the quality of in-store service.

 While some might say this just signals the changing times we live in, retailers know there’s a bigger issue that needs solving.
 Any retail marketer worth their salt knows that experience sells.
 Even brands with a strong online presence still spend millions on in-store environments for one reason: they know that in-store traffic converts.

 Enter mobile – with the explosion of smartphones we’ve seen a reversal in the trend towards online shopping.
 In-store retail is now gaining some of the strengths that online has had for years: a mobile app or website gives a brand a digital touch point with the in-store customer.
 More and more customers are turning to their mobile as the trusted shop assistance of choice.
 This offers a digital connection to the customer while they’re in-store, one which can be tracked and measured, much the same as a viewer on an online store.